Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/system-architecture/class-diagram.md

 SmartWeights uses an MVVM architecture and the class diagrams reflect as such.
 The frontend represents the views and the backend represents the viewmodels and models.
 The following is separated in this manner.
 Every view has its own respective viewmodel.

 ## Front End
 Our frontend is made with SwiftUI and the visual elements are made through its views.
 Views come from SwiftUI's View struct.
 The entry point into the application is through the SmartWeightsApp class.
 The elements within the views vary, but all are relevant to some graphical component.
 Some contain buttons, images, or components that we are creating that are not part of the SwiftUI library such as the WorkoutGraph or Calendar.
 The methods in the views represent any sort of user interaction with the view.
 The method itself calls to its respective ViewModel to handle the functionality.
+Each view is made up of the NavBar component and it allows users to view other key components.
+The NavBar is necessary in creating a simple but effective way for users to traverse the application.

 ```mermaid